Summary: Discover fascinating and quirky things to do in San Antonio beyond the tourist traps around the Alamo

 There are actually things to do in San Antonio beyond eating at a crowded restaurant on the downtown River Walk, dodging the street vendors as you make your way to the Alamo or waiting in line for a table at Mi Tienda restaurant in the Mercado.
-All those things are great but you don’t have to do the same things every time you are in the Alamo City.
-Since my daughter move to San Antonio at the beginning of the year, I getting a chance to “live like a local” on a weekend visits.
+All those things are great, but you don’t have to do the same things every time you are in the Alamo City.
+Since my daughter moved to San Antonio at the beginning of the year, I’m getting a chance to “live like a local” on the weekend visits.

 Other Things to do in San Antonio

 On this trip we would visit the other four Spanish missions, and appreciate an artfully revived industrial area.
-We would experience an ice cream and booze lover’s dream, rediscover a deep south treat at a farmers market and have a unique experience with reverse discrimination will we took a Comal river soak.
-I may never return to my old tourist’s stomps after this.
+We would experience an ice cream and booze lover’s dream, rediscover a deep south treat at a farmers market and have a unique experience with reverse discrimination while we took a Comal river soak.
+I may never return to my old tourist stops after this.

 We stayed in an older Hispanic area of small homes and fenced-in front yards.
 It sat just two houses from the San Antonio River.
 The gentrification that is slowing creeping in from Southtown and the Mission area has left this area between Probandt and Flores streets relatively unchanged.
 But you can tell it is on its way.
-With the proximity to downtown, the Blue Star area and I-10, this is a perfect location to live in and experience San Antonio’s original reason for existence.
+With the proximity to downtown, the Blue Star area, and I-10, this is a perfect location to live in and experience San Antonio.
 If you don’t have family in San Antonio, find something similar to rent from great privately owned homes We’ve always had great luck renting in neighborhoods.

 The Alamo’s Overlooked Sister Missions

-The downtown River Walk is just a small part of the total.
-The river walk is now a 15-mile hike and bike path running along the San Antonio River.
-This dependable water source is the reason Spain encouraged the Franciscans to build four missions along the river in addition to Mission San Antonio de Valero, known globally now as “The Alamo”.
+The downtown river walk is just a small part of the total.
+The entire river walk is now a 15-mile hike and bike path running along the San Antonio River.
+This dependable water source is the reason Spain encouraged the Franciscans to build four missions along the river in addition to Mission San Antonio de Valero, known globally now as “The Alamo.”
 There were Spanish missions throughout Texas and the Southwest to convert the native people.
 As importantly, the missions gave Spain a toehold in this new world.

 Hemisfair introduced us to the Fiesta City